chrishoermann/zod-prisma-types/packages/generator/Readme.md

 - If you have used decimal or Json values you might encounter changed behavior in v3.x.x.
 Please read the [decimal](#decimal) and [json](#json-null-values) sections for more information.
   If you did not use decimal or json values you can safely upgrade to v3.x.x.
-- Imports are now handled at field level.
-This enables the generator to add custom validation logic on input type level.
-If you have used custom imports in v2.x.x you need to change the syntax to the new one.
+- Imports are now generally handled at field level except for model validators.
+This enables the generator to add the custom validation logic on input type level like `whereUnique` inputs.
+If you have used custom imports in v2.x.x you should change the syntax to the new one.
 Please read the [importing helpers](#importing-helpers) section for more information.
+- `validateWhereUniqueInputs` is now `true` by default

 ## Known issues